neoJINXD/Eagle_Engine/README.md

 To clone with the submodules run ```git clone --recursive```

-This project is setup using [CMake](https://cmake.org/download/), and the VSCode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
+This project is setup using [CMake](https://cmake.org/download/).
+Currently supports Visual Studio and the VSCode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

 The project is split into seperate targets:

 - Eagle : Core library for the engine specific code
 - Sandbox : Base project, acts as a game using the engine code
-- Sandbox_Shaders : Specific target to ensure the shader files are copied to the build
 - tester : Tests made for the Core lib (STILL NEEDS TO BE SETUP)

 ---